probably-not-porter/datavis/README.md

 It is possible to have the database and this tool running on the same machine, which would allow users to access the front-end of the tool from either the device running both programs, or any device connected to the same LAN as the host device.

 First, the <strong>Data view</strong> will open, which can be used to select a specific set of data to view.
-Once a selection has been made, the user has the option to create a <strong>permalink</strong>, which can be used to return to the same query again., or switch to the <strong>Graph View</strong> or <strong>Map view</strong>.
+Once a selection has been made, the user has the option to create a <strong>permalink</strong>, which can be used to return to the same query again, or <strong>export a .csv file</strong> of the data selected, which can be used with a few other processing tools.
+Once a selection is complete, the <strong>Graph View</strong> and <strong>Map view</strong> will light up to show the user that there is new data to be viewed.

 ### Desktop Setup